Welcome To The Divide

 Her infant-free

-hand had flailed to find the doorknob and she’d tried to lean on it enough to
+hand flailed to find the doorknob.
+As she grasped ahold of it, she tried to lean

-steady her feet as she’d grasped ahold of it.
-But the door had been left
+on it enough to steady her feet.
+But the door had been left carelessly

-be summoning her suffering skin.
+summoning her suffering skin.

-She’d slung
+She slung

 cryo-cabinets outward wildly, leaving them open when nothing more than frail